top of page

 Parish Registration

-The Assumption of the Blessed Virgin Mary
+Solemnity of the Immaculate Conception of the Blessed Virgin Mary

 (Holy Day of Obligation)

-Collection will taken at these Masses.
+Collection to be taken at both Masses.

-Dear Parishioners,
+Dear Parishioners:

 Serving you in Christ,